chaseruskin/legoHDL/ROADMAP.md

 __Completed__
+- [x] cfg file, if there is no equal sign and no brackets, then the values belong to previous variable
 - [x] add a 'categories' section to a Block.yml? (multiple keywords to help identify the block) OR in more general, allow users to add new fields to the Block.yml file? (will be ignored by legohdl, implemented)
 - [x] investigate if component declaration does not require library usage call for VHDL (like using a verilog module into a VHDL design) -> I believe it does not (it does if using modelsim, tested)